-Although the funds you receive from a short-term loan can generally be used for many different purposes, the fact that they are short-term loans means they’re best suited for handling temporary cash-flow interruptions and short-term expansion projects, not making major investments.
+Although the funds you receive from a short-term loan can generally be used for many different purposes, the fact that they are short-term loans means they’re best suited for handling temporary cash-flow interruptions like crowdfunding and short-term expansion projects, not making major investments.

 It is very important to consider whether adding more debt to your business is wise.
 If cash flow is already tight, taking on a loan can add additional stress.
 Think about if the business loan is really worth it, and if you will be able to repay it in a timely manner.
 Only take the loan if you feel that the temporary cash influx will help your business expand and grow down the line.

 Even if the types of business loans for bad credit don’t have the best terms, paying them off as scheduled can help improve your credit score, which would make it possible for you to get a larger loan with better terms later on.